laboon/ebook/text/25_test_plans.md

 ## The Basic Layout of a Test Plan

 A test plan is, at its core, simply a collection of __test cases__.
 Test cases are the individual tests that make up a test plan.
 Let's assume that you are creating a test plan for testing a new app that tells you if a cup of coffee is too hot to drink.
-Assuming that the app marketers liked cold coffee and decided not to implement anything about the coffee temperature being too low, there are two requirements:
+Let's also assume that the app marketers really like cold coffee, and decided not to implement any functionality about reporting the coffee temperature being too low.
+There are two requirements:

-* __FUN-COFFEE-TOO-HOT.__ If the coffee temperature is measured at 175 degrees Fahrenheit or higher, the app shall display the `TOO HOT` message.
+* __FUN-COFFEE-TOO-HOT__: If the coffee temperature is measured at 175 degrees Fahrenheit or higher, the app shall display the `TOO HOT` message.
-* __FUN-COFFEE-JUST-RIGHT.__ If the coffee temperature is measured at less than 175 degrees Fahrenheit, the app shall display the `JUST RIGHT` message.
+* __FUN-COFFEE-JUST-RIGHT__: If the coffee temperature is measured at less than 175 degrees Fahrenheit, the app shall display the `JUST RIGHT` message.

 How would we develop a test plan for our coffee temperature app?
 There is one input - the coffee temperature measured - and two possible outputs, one of the set `["TOO HOT", "JUST RIGHT"]`.
-(We can ignore for now that I think most people would find coffee at 45 degrees Fahrenheit to definitely not be "JUST RIGHT".)
+We can ignore for now that I think most people would find coffee at 45 degrees Fahrenheit to definitely not be "JUST RIGHT".

 A single input value and one of two possible output values is a simple case of equivalence class partitioning, so let's partition up those equivalence classes.